MicrosoftDocs/dynamics365smb-docs/business-central/ui-define-granular-permissions.md

 The new permission set, containing all the permissions of the copied permission set, is added as a new line on the **Permission Sets** page.
 Now you can modify permission in the new permission set.
 Note that the lines are sorted alphabetically within each type.

 ## To create or modify permissions manually
 This procedure explains how to add or edit permissions manually.
 You can also have a permissions generated automatically from your actions in the UI.
-For more information, see [To create or modify permission sets by recording your actions](ui-define-granular-permissions.md#to-create-or-modify-permission-sets-by-recording-your-actions).
+For more information, see [To create or modify permissions by recording your actions](ui-define-granular-permissions.md#to-create-or-modify-permissions-by-recording-your-actions).

 > [!NOTE]
 > When you edit a permission and thereby the related permission set, the changes will also apply to other users that have the permission set assigned.